abyrvalg/ServerQuery/README.md

 # liteQL

-LiteQL is a environment agnostic library which allows to get data from mulitple resources using queries.
+LiteQL is a environment agnostic library which allows to get data from multiple resources using queries.
 It also can be used as a server API.

 Source: https://github.com/abyrvalg/liteql